KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ##### Opportunities
 The committee members felt that the opportunities were the same as the needs.

+##### Improvements
+* Getting people to come in and possibly stay (health clinic as example)
+* Finding ways to go outside of the church and minister to the community (thinking outside the box)

 #### Target Audience

 It was determined through facilitation that the committees sought to target young people, particularly low-income and single-parent families with little or no support system, perhaps using tactics that would offer practical support.